CA Sandeep Kanoi

 - Medical premia upto a maximum of Rs 15,000 qualifies for deduction, with an additional Rs 15,000 for parents.
 Additional deduction of 20,000 could be availed in case of a senior citizen.You can claim a separate deduction for medical premium of your parents.

-- A person with disability or those who have spent money on the maintenance (including medical treatment) of dependant persons with disability, could avail deductions under section 80U and 80DD of the Act, respectively.
+- A person who have spent money on the maintenance (including medical treatment) of dependant persons with disability, could avail deductions 80DD of the Act.

 - Individuals paying interest on education loan should obtain the interest payment certificate under section 80E of the Act.